JohnCoates/Aerial/Readme.md

 - Black screen: Try disabling Little Snitch, or try the latest beta release from [Aerial Releases](https://github.com/JohnCoates/Aerial/releases/).

+## Uninstallation

+Typically, you would right click on the screen saver and select 'Delete Ariel' in your system screen saver preferences.
+If that does not work, the screen saver can manually be deleted from the following locations:

+IF you installed the screen saver for all users, issue the following terminal command: `open /Library/Screen\ Savers/` then delete the screensaver.

+IF you installed the screen saver for your own user account only, issue the following terminal command: `open ~/Library/Screen\ Savers/` then delete the screensaver.

 ## License
 [MIT License](https://raw.githubusercontent.com/JohnCoates/Aerial/master/LICENSE)